astutespruce/sarp-connectivity/analysis/README.md

-# Southeast Aquatic Barrier Inventory Data Processing
+# National Aquatic Barrier Inventory & Prioritization Tool Data Processing

 This project involves several data processing steps to work from raw aquatic network and barrier data to outputs of the network and connectivity analyses.